diegomarquez/game-builder/README.md

 ###### TODO List:

 - Example than demonstrates multiple viewports
-    - Don't forget to try out collision between different game-objects in different viewports
     - Viewports
-        - Concerns
-            - Each camera clears it's viewing region.
-                - The camera manager takes care of deciding what part the view needs to be cleared in each viewport
-                - Mainly for overlapping viewports
         - Basic Culling strategy
             - When the root draws to a viewport, it sends the information about the viewport to all the game-objects, so they can decide if they are in the region of the viewport